- Help Wanted

 How do I become a consignor, what do I need to do?

 It’s very easy!
-First, call or text Cortney to get your Consignor number.
+First, text Cortney (931-265-2476) to get your Consignor number.
 Then click on the Sign Me Up button to get started.
 You’ll be taken through the registration process and then when you’re finished you’ll be able to enjoy all our new features.
 You can create all your tags (bar-coded with your consignor number) online and print them out (8 to a page) on 60lb (or heavier, 65lb, 110lb) white cardstock, right from home.
 You’ll be able to watch and manage your inventory, and even check your sales at the end of each day.

 I am a returning consignor, do I still need to register?